 Acid reflux, GERD, and GER can be painful and uncomfortable conditions.
 Some over-the-counter medications may be used to help with mild acid reflux, but in cases where these conditions become chronic, more help may be needed.

-Acid-suppressing medications called proton pump inhibitors (PPIs) are commonly prescribed to help with GERD and BO.
-[5] This class of drugs can help prevent further damage and possibly allow damage that has already occurred to heal.
+Acid-suppressing medications called proton pump inhibitors (PPIs) are commonly prescribed to help with GERD and BO.5 This class of drugs can prevent further damage and allow damage that has already occurred to heal.

-Some people also need to undergo certain endoscopic therapies, which remove unhealthy tissue from the esophagus, allowing room for new, healthier tissues to grow.
+Some people also require certain endoscopic therapies, which remove unhealthy tissue from the esophagus, thereby allowing room for new, healthier tissue to grow.
 And in severe cases, a type of surgery called an esophagectomy may be performed.

-Ultimately, though, in cases where people struggle with BN, the best way to treat GERD, GER, or acid reflux is to treat the eating disorder itself.
-Prompt care can minimize potential health consequences and help someone avoid having to potentially undergo multiple long-term treatments at once.
+Ultimately, though, in cases where people struggle with bulimia, the best way to treat GERD, GER, or acid reflux is to treat the eating disorder itself.
+Prompt care can minimize potential health consequences and help someone avoid the need for multiple long-term treatments.

 Finding a Good Recovery Program